Miss Exotic World Pageant: 2005

-2006 to present
+2006 to 2019

 In 2006, the pageant took place in a new location, Las Vegas, in the wake of certain events that greatly affected the museum's operational ability.
 (Specifically, the state of disrepair of the property, and the death of property owner Charles Arroyo.)
 With the museum's impending move to Las Vegas, the pageant was held there, based at the Celebrity Theater in downtown Las Vegas.
 The pageant, up to that point held on the first Saturday in June, was instead held over Memorial Day weekend in late May, 2006.
 The pageant consisted of four evenings' worth of events and featured dual hosts Margaret Cho and El Vez.
 Since 2006, the pageant has made Las Vegas its permanent home.
 In 2016, Poison Ivory became the second black winner in the pageant's history, 20 years after Rio Savant.

+2020 to 2021

+The pageant did not take place in 2020 or 2021 due to the global COVID-19 pandemic, which resulted in widespread cancellations of live events and travel restrictions affecting festivals and performances worldwide.

+2022 to present

-In 2023, the "Best Boylesque" category was abolished and the solo categories were opened to performers of all genders, with the M_ Exotic World winner choosing Miss, Mr., Mx., or any other title they feel best reflects their identity.
+In 2023, the "Best Boylesque" category was abolished and all solo performance categories were opened to performers of all genders.
+The overall winner was also given the option to choose the title Miss, Mr., Mx., or another title that best reflects their identity, rather than being restricted to "Miss Exotic World".